Eval Analyzer PRO

 # Introduction

-statement or function executes arbitrary code in a string format.
+This analyzer scans your application code to detect any eval statements.
+The eval statement or function executes arbitrary code in a string format.
 This statement or function is extremely dangerous and is actually even discouraged in the PHP documentation.

-statements or function calls can expose your application to code injection attacks.
-Simply put, if you are using eval
+eval statements or function calls can expose your application to code injection attacks.
+Simply put, if you are using eval statements or functions in your application, you have taken a wrong turn.

-is fine if it isn't provided user input.
-But that is a fallacy. eval
+It could be argued that eval is fine if it isn't provided user input.
+But that is a fallacy. eval is pure evil (even if it isn't provided user input data) and here's why:

 - It's a huge security risk when provided user input.
 Code injection attacks are the nastiest kind of attacks.